Understanding MLM Bonus Plans: A Breakdown of Rewards and Earnings

 1) MLM bonuses are triggered by specific qualifications

 MLM bonuses are only paid when a distributor meets certain requirements, such as achieving a new rank, hitting a sales target, or building a balanced team structure.
+This highlights the difference between MLM commissions and bonuses, as commissions come from regular sales activity, while bonuses reward specific achievements.

 2) MLM bonuses are calculated separately from commissions